 2. Higher Conversion Rates

-B2C marketers using email marketing automation have seen conversion rates as high as 50%, according to eMarketer.
+B2C marketers using email workflows have seen conversion rates as high as 50%, according to eMarketer.

 All businesses are looking to increase revenue, and Juniper Research reports that relevant emails delivered through automated campaigns drive 18 times more revenue than generic email blasts.
 Why?
 Here are some of the specifics: